-- a) Words and phrases in this Code have the following meaning: doctrines, tenets and beliefs of the church means the doctrines tenets and beliefs of the PCV as set out in its Constitution, comprising: - its Supreme Standard: the Word of God contained in the Scriptures of the Old and New Testaments; - ii) its Subordinate Standard: the Westminster Confession of Faith (1646), as amended from time to time by the General Assembly of Australia, read in the light of the Declaratory Statement contained in the Basis of Union (1901); and - all subsidiary statements and codes of the church; including (but not limited to) the PCV Statement on Sex, Gender and Marriage, the PCV Safe Church Policy and the PCV Safe Church Code of Conduct as interpreted by the courts of the church. - b) gender describes the physical, social and psychological expression of a person's sex.
-Biblically understood, gender is an expression of sex and is not independent of it. - c) gender confusion is where a person considers that their biological sex and/or associated physical characteristics do not align with their psychological construct of gender identity.
-This is often called gender incongruence and includes the condition of gender dysphoria. - d) gender dysphoria is a psychological condition where a person experiences persistent distress regarding their biological sex and/or associated physical characteristics, whether or not clinically diagnosed.
-It should not be confused with the occasional gender experimentation or gender questioning experienced by some children and adolescents during their maturation and development. - e) gender identity is a theoretical concept that involves a person's subjective conception of self-identity that a person manifests in self-description, appearance, behaviour and mannerisms that may or may not correspond to the person's biological sex or to societal sex-based norms, expectations and stereotypes.
-Gender identity describes a psychological phenomenon. - f) gender transition is the practice of social, hormonal or surgical alteration of a person's external appearance to present in accordance with an adopted gender identity that is contrary to a person's biological sex or contrary to societal sex-based norms, expectations or stereotypes.
+Words and phrases in this Code have the following meaning:

-- g) LGBTQI+ is an umbrella term to include persons who have adopted an identity: - i) in relation to sexual orientation that is not heterosexual; and/or - ii) in relation to gender identity that is inconsistent with their sex and is not male or female. - h) sex or biological sex means the immutable biological identity of each person of either being male or female which is determined by a person's chromosomes (XX for female and XY for males) and reproductive function and is identified at birth by a person's anatomy and is normatively expressed in secondary sex characteristics like body shape, voice pitch, hair distribution except in a small percentage of people (<0.02% of the population1) born with physical and/or genetic differences/disorders of sexual differentiation development (commonly called "intersex"). - i) sexual attraction means a person's sexual desire or attraction towards one or both sexes and is either heterosexual (opposite sex attraction), homosexual (same-sex attraction) or bisexual (attraction to both sexes). - j) sexual orientation means a person's a subjective conception of identity based on their sexual attraction.
-Sexual orientation is a description of a person's attraction.
+- a) the Teaching of the church is that set forth in the church's: - i) Supreme Standard: the Scriptures of the Old and New Testaments; and - ii) Subordinate Standard: the Westminster Confession of Faith (1646), as amended from time to time by the General Assembly of Australia, read in the light of the Declaratory Statement contained in the Basis of Union (1901); and - iii) subsidiary statements and codes; including (but not limited to) the PCV Statement on Sex, Gender and Marriage, the PCV Safe Church Policy and the PCV Safe Church Code of Conduct as interpreted by the courts of the church. - b) gender describes the physical, social and psychological expression of a person's sex; gender is an expression of sex and is not independent of it. - c) gender confusion is where a person considers that their biological sex and/or associated physical characteristics do not align with their construct of gender identity. - d) gender identity is a theoretical concept that involves a person's subjective conception of selfidentity that a person manifests in self-description, appearance, behaviour and mannerisms that may or may not correspond to the person's biological sex or to societal sex-based norms, expectations and stereotypes. - e) marriage is a union of a husband and a wife, to the exclusion of all others, voluntarily entered into for life, which for the good order of society is established by a public commitment. - f) sex or biological sex means the immutable biological identity of each person of either being male or female which is determined by a person's chromosomes (XX for female and XY for males) and reproductive function. - g) sexual attraction means a person's sexual desire or attraction towards one or both sexes and is either heterosexual (opposite sex attraction), homosexual (same-sex attraction) or bisexual (attraction to both sexes). - h) sexual orientation means a person's subjective conception of identity based on their sexual attraction.

-3. General principles
+4. General principles